 Many works of literature deal with political or social issues.
 Choose a novel or play that focuses on a political or social issue.
 Then write an essay in which you analyze how the author uses literary elements to explore this issue and explain how the issue contributes to the meaning of the work as a whole.
 Do not merely summarize the plot.

-In other words, the 2009 Form B question asks, does the book focus on relevant political or social issues?
+In other words, the 2009 Form B question asks, does the book explore relevant political or social issues?
+I think you could throw the exploration of emotional issues in there as well.
 Notice that I threw the word “relevant” in there, since I also firmly believe that some books that were “classics” need to be relieved because their “cultural context” has drastically changed (I’m looking at you, Huck Finn).
 This question is used to determine if the student will learn anything relevant about their life and society during the reading.
 If a book with a symbol has rigor, then a book with a strong political or social issue has relevance.

 The tiny flaw in my system…